The Garmin Vivomove HR is a stylish smartwatch and fitness tracker that blends smoothly into daily life.

 Aside from smart notifications, the Vivomove HR may also be a high-end traditional watch.
 Automatic daylight saving time, a timer and stopwatch function, and a daily alarm are useful features.

-The Vivomove HR is designed in the style of a traditional timepiece.
+The Vivomove HR is designed in the style of a traditional Smartwatche.
 It comes in a variety of acceptable colors for both men and women, including the trendy, unisex rose gold.

 Silicone, suede, and Italian leather straps are several band possibilities.
 The stunning design is available in two different styles: sports and premium.